nicks101/mobile_apps/camera_integration/README.md

 - Integrate Android default camera

-- Using File Provider to recieve image for good image quality
+- Using File Provider to receive image for good image quality

 - Using registerForActivityResult instead of startActivityForResult for Intent